 We are a not for profit organisation championing Irish Film and Animation in the UK.
-We run a year-round programme of Irish Film screenings and industry workshops, the St. Patrick's Film Festival each March and an annual 5 day Irish Film Festival across London each November.
+We run a year-round programme of Irish Film screenings and industry workshops, the annual Irish Film London Awards, the St. Patrick's Film Festival each March and an annual 5 day Irish Film Festival across London each November.

-Our next festival is the St. Patrick's Film Festival London, Friday 16th - Sunday 18th March 2018.
+Our next festival is the St. Patrick's Film Festival London: Friday 16th March - Sunday 18th March.

 Explore some of our previous work, including trailers and photos from our previous festivals and screenings, click on the +Archive section above.

 The St. Patrick's Film Festival London returns to the UK Capital this March with 3 UK Premieres, Q&As, a workshop and a collection of Irish short films.
 London Film School & Prince Charles Cinema.